gigahidjrikaaa/Fastpull/README.md

 | `Runner configuration failed`               | Your registration token may be incorrect or expired.
 Generate a new one and try again.                                         |
 | `docker: command not found` (in deploy job) | Ensure Docker is installed on the VM. `fastpull setup` offers to do this, or you can run `curl -fsSL https://get.docker.com | sh`. |
 | Job is stuck on "Waiting for a runner"      | Check that the labels in your workflow file (`runs-on: [...]`) exactly match the labels you configured for the runner.           |

+Common pitfalls
+- Labels don’t match: Ensure the labels in `runs-on: [...]` include the slug label you set during setup (e.g., `my-app`).
+- Missing deps: The VM needs `curl`, `jq`, and `tar`.
+Run `sudo apt-get update && sudo apt-get install -y curl jq tar`.
+- No journal logs: `fastpull status <slug>` may need `sudo` to read logs; it will try automatically.
+- Docker perms: If Docker was installed, a re-login or reboot might be required for the runner user to join the `docker` group.

 ## Contributing